If you’re shopping for a personal budget software application for your desktop, YNAB or “You Need A Budget”, is something to strongly consider.

 Other positive points?

-- Check it’s awesome ratings on Amazon.
+- It has awesome ratings on Amazon.
 It blows Quicken out of the water.

 - You actually don’t need to have prior experience of Excel.